 Horse-drawn through the French countryside – it is like camping but with a twist.
 Meet the locals and discover unique landscapes as you go from one camping area to the next.
 Whether alone with the kids or under the wing of a wagoner, our caravan tours offer just that in six different regions in France.
 Book an unforgettable getaway for the whole family.

-We offer these family holidays in six different regions:
+We offer these family holidays in seven different regions:

-Eastern France: In Jura and Franche-Comté, both near Switzerland, also to the south in Southern Burgundy.
+Eastern France: In Jura near Switzerland, also to the south in Southern Burgundy.

-Southwest France: in the well-known „White Périgord“ and in the Département Gers in Gascogny –not far from Montauban and Toulouse.
+Southwest France: in the well-known „White Périgord“, in Ariège in Cathar's country and in the Département Gers in Gascogny –not far from Montauban and Toulouse.

 Western France: In Brittany, „Côtes d’Armor“ near the English Channel, approximately 16 kilometers from the sea.